 Listen to citizens’ concerns with the proposed facility (property values, traffic, health and safety considerations, etc.).

-In addition, the applicant is required to maintain a repository for information pertaining to the application and the facility according to 25 Pa.
-Code § 270a.84.
+In addition, the applicant is required to maintain a repository for information pertaining to the application and the facility according to § 270a.84.

 Submittal Components - Operations and Design (Part B) Permit Application